I18n plugin

 IMPORTANT

-files and does not require code-generation for type-safety, as well as provides convenient integration with the Format API out of the box!
+This syntax allows you to write localization without leaving .ts files and does not require code-generation for type-safety, as well as provides convenient integration with the Format API out of the box!

 import { format, Bot } from "gramio";